Radishes 101

 Growing Radishes in Your Garden

 In the video, Growing Radishes, Tricia introduces us to how easy and fast it is to grow radishes.
-She shows the different types of radishes, Spring varieties vs Winter varieties, and tips on planting and harvesting.
-But let's go a little deeper into radish history, cultivation, troubleshooting and cooking recipes.
+She shows the different types of radishes, Spring varieties vs. Winter varieties, and shares tips on planting and harvesting.
+But let's go a little deeper into radish history, cultivation, troubleshooting, and cooking recipes.

 The radish was first cultivated in China thousands of years ago.
-The use of radishes quickly spread to Egypt and Greece.
-In fact, the Greeks prized the radish so much that gold cast replicas were made and offered up to the Gods.
-Present day radishes are enjoyed all over the world by gardener's as a quick and easy vegetable to grow in fall or spring.
+Its use quickly spread to Egypt and Greece.
+In fact, the Greeks prized the radish so much that gold cast replicas were made and offered to the Gods.
+Radishes were an essential part of their diets, appreciated for their flavor and nutritional value.
+Present-day radishes are enjoyed worldwide by gardeners as a quick and easy vegetable to grow in fall or spring.

-Spring radishes are smaller and mature quickly, about 3-4 weeks.
-Plant in the spring as soon as the ground can be worked or in the fall when temperatures start to cool down.
-To have a continuous supply of radishes, plant short rows every 7-10 days (succession planting).
+• Best planted in early spring as soon as the ground can be worked or in the fall when temperatures start to cool.

 Cultivation Tips and Troubleshooting